kubernetes/minikube/enhancements/proposed/20200130-multinode/multinode-proposal.md

 Also added will be the `node` sub command, e.g. `minikube node start` and `minikube node delete`.
 This will allow users to control their cluster however they please.
 Eventually, we will want to support passing in a `yaml` file into `minikube start` that defines all the nodes and their configs in one go.

+Users will be able to start multinode clusters in two ways:
+1. `minikube start --nodes=2`
+1. * `minikube start`
+   * `minikube node add --name=node2`
+   * `minikube node start --name=node2`

+A note about `docker env`, the initial implementation won't properly support `docker env` in any consistent way, use at your own risk.
+The plan is to propagate any changes made to all the nodes in the cluster, with the caveat that anything that interrupts the command will cause a potentially corrupt cluster.

 ## Alternatives Considered

 _TBD_